*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Be sure to experiment with anything you think might be a flavor combination for your black tea.

 Just about any herb, seed or root could be added if you were so inclined.
-Some of them may be horrible but you never know until you give it a try.
+Some of them may be horrible but you never know until you give them a try.

 So go forth my fellow tea explorers and find those unique flavors that can take your great cup of black tea to the next level.